-21st Century Democracy: Engaging Students To Be More Civically-Minded
+21st Century Democracy: Engaging Students To Be More Civically-Minded In A Digitized Era

 As Americans nationwide voice concern about the health of our democracy and our ability to work together to solve the problems facing the country, civic learning as a priority in education has plummeted.
 How can we move it from the periphery of education to the center?
 What experiences should schools, colleges and universities offer to prepare their students to be engaged citizens?
 How can 21st century learning inspire our nation's young people to be more civically-minded, engaged and ready to lead?

 On Tuesday, January 10th 2012 the White House held a forum called "For Democracy's Future: Education Reclaims Our Civic Mission," joined by Secretary of Education Arne Duncan, other senior Obama Administration officials and higher education, government, business and philanthropy leaders to discuss how to help students take on their roles as citizens and future leaders.

 - Students and courses should focus more on problem-solving

 - Students should gain the skills and experiences that help them become "agents of change" and learn how to "make an idea happen"